 Free time: Films, sport games and visits to the neighbouring towns/villages are the options for the free time in the evenings.
 Guided visits to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site) will be organized for all field school participants and are covered by the admission fee.

 Extra trips and excursions: The BHFS participants could take advantage of their stay in the Balkans and take trips to some worth seeing historical sites and towns nearby.
 The BHFS encourages participants in the current project to visit after the field school either Athens, Greece (650 km/400 mi) or Sofia, Bulgaria (300 km/190 mi).
 The BHFS can assist the participants who plan to organize their own trips with trip advices and recommendations, accommodation and tickets reservations, by providing historical information about the sites to be visited, arranging travel insurance and other tips.
 With our help these excursions could be cheap, easy, safe and pleasant.
 Look-up at other suggested travel ideas before/after the field school!

 The Admission fee includes all educational and practical activities, tools and materials, full-board accommodation (hotel + 3 meals per day), project handbook, issue of Certificate of Attendance, excursions/sightseeing tours/entrance fees and administrative costs.

-The Early bird admission fee for the Project is 1286 EUR (app.1719 USD.
+The Last Minute Registration admission fee for the Project is 1286 EUR (app.1719 USD.
 Check current exchange rates!).